winstondmasi/Life/README.md

 3. Any live cell with more than three live neighbors dies, as if by overpopulation.
 4. Any dead cell with exactly three live neighbors becomes a live cell, as if by reproduction.

+## Features

+- Start, stop, and reset the simulation with dedicated buttons
+- Manually toggle the state of individual cells by clicking on them
+- Save and load custom patterns for reuse
+- Adjust the simulation speed with a slider
+- User-friendly graphical interface using Tkinter

 ## Usage

 To run the game, execute the following command: